nthomasCUBE/host_microbe_mapper/README.md

 For any questions please use the Github Tracking option.
 ![alt text](https://github.com/nthomasCUBE/host_pathogen_mapping/blob/master/misc/pix.png)

+## Assembling of the 16S genes by the output of SortMeRNA
+Furthermore, we can extract the output of the sortMeRNA output form mapped reads to the 16S rRNA gene and used that as input for the REAGO, in case that paired end sequencing information was used.
+This is done by using the script 'data/extract_16.py' and by pointing to the output directory from the host_microbe_mapper 'python data/extract_16.py <OUTPUT_DIR>'

 ## How to run the script
 'python GUI_host_pathogen_mapping.py' open a GUI where the FastQ files can be integrated and where the reference sequences can be defined.